Sailing (sport)

 The sport of sailing involves a variety of competitive sailing formats that are sanctioned through various sailing federations and yacht clubs.
 Racing disciplines include matches within a fleet of sailing craft, between a pair thereof or among teams.
 Additionally, there are specialized competitions that include setting speed records.
-Racing formats include both closed courses and point-to-point contests; they may be in sheltered waters, coast-wise or on the open ocean.
+Racing formats include both closed courses and point-to-point contests; they may be in sheltered waters, along coasts, or on the open ocean.
 Most competitions are held within defined classes or ratings that either entail one type of sailing craft to ensure a contest primarily of skill or rating the sailing craft to create classifications or handicaps.

-On water, a sailing competition among multiple vessels is a regatta, which usually consists of multiple individual races, where the boat crew that performs best in over the series of races is the overall winner.
-There is a broad variety of kinds of races and sailboats used for racing from large yacht to dinghy racing.
+On the water, a sailing competition among multiple vessels is called a regatta.
+A regatta consists of multiple individual races.
+The boat crew that performs best over the series of races is the overall winner.
+There is a broad variety of races and of sailboats used for racing, from large yacht to dinghy racing.
 Much racing is done around buoys or similar marks in protected waters, while some longer offshore races cross open water.
-All kinds of boats are used for racing, including small dinghies, catamarans, boats designed primarily for cruising, and purpose-built raceboats.
-The Racing Rules of Sailing govern the conduct of yacht racing, windsurfing, kitesurfing, model boat racing, dinghy racing and virtually any other form of racing around a course with more than one vessel while powered by the wind.
+Boats used for racing include small dinghies, catamarans, boats designed primarily for cruising, and purpose-built raceboats.
+The Racing Rules of Sailing govern the conduct of yacht racing, windsurfing, kitesurfing, model boat racing, dinghy racing, and virtually any other form of racing around a course with more than one vessel while powered by the wind.

 The Barcolana regatta of the Italian yacht club Società Velica di Barcola e Grignano is currently the Guinness World Record holder as the "largest sailing race" with 2,689 boats and over 16,000 sailors at the starting line.

 Membership

 International federation

-World Sailing (WS) is recognized by the International Olympic Committee as the world governing body for the sport of sailing yacht racing.
-It was formed in 1904 as the International Yacht Racing Union and then called the International Sailing Federation until rebranding 2014.
+The International Olympic Committee recognizes World Sailing (WS) as the world governing body for the sport of sailing yacht racing.
+WS was formed in 1904 as the International Yacht Racing Union and then called the International Sailing Federation until rebranding 2014.

 National federations

 Yacht clubs

 Many town yacht clubs maintain their own racing teams for both juniors and adults.
 Often several yacht clubs will get together to hold events that can include more than 100 entered boats per race making up the regatta.
-Although often both adults and juniors sail the same classes of boat.
+Often both adults and juniors sail the same classes of boat.

 Event disciplines

 Fleet racing

-Fleet races can have anywhere from four boats to hundreds of boats in a race.
-A regatta must have at least three races to be counted.
-Each boat's place in each race is added to compile a final score.
+Fleet races can have anywhere from four boats to hundreds in a race.
+A regatta must comprise at least three races to be counted.
+Each boat's ranking in each race is added to compile a final score.
 The lowest scorer wins.

 Match racing

 In match racing only two boats compete against each other.
 The best known competition of this type is the America's Cup.
-The tactics involved in match racing are different from those of other races, because the objective is merely to arrive at the finish line before the opponent, which is not necessarily as fast as possible.
+The tactics involved in match racing are different from those of other races, because the objective is merely to arrive at the finish line before the opponent rather than as fast as possible.
 The tactics involved at the start are also special.